dayanavazquez/ORTools/README.md

  according to the problems.

-6. The "run.py" file contains the code to run the program.
+6. The "run.py" file contains the code to run the program and call ORTools solvers.